planttheidea/fast-equals/README.md

 ```

 To support true deep equality of all contents, `fast-equals` will perform a deep equality comparison for key and value
-parirs.
+pairs.
 Therefore, the above would be `true`.

 ### shallowEqual